FlorianGabelle/RBR-Pacenote-Lab/_pages/en/about.md

 layout: page
 title: About
 lang: en
-show_title: false
+show_date: false
 ---

-## 👤 About the author
+## 👤 The author

-**Florian Gabelle**
-Creator of **RBR Pacenote Lab**
+I'm Florian Gabelle, creator of **RBR Pacenote Lab**.

-Mechanical automotive engineer turned software engineer.
+Double graduate in mechanical automotive engineering and software engineering.
 I first learned to drive in *Richard Burns Rally* back in 2005—well before attending real driving school.
 That simracing experience sparked a lasting passion for motorsport, both real and digital.

 With a background in electronics, software, mechanical engineering, and racing, this project naturally brings together my interests—where creative design meets technical problem-solving.

 ---

-## 🚀 About the project
+## 🚀 The project

 **RBR Pacenote Lab** has been a space to grow my skills in software development—from UI design to data analysis and deployment.
 It let me explore the full development cycle hands-on.